 “And I knew exactly what to do.
 But in a much more real sense, I had no idea what to do.” -Michael Scott

 Epidemics uncharted territory for everyone, so any uneasiness you are feeling is entirely usual and not unexpected.
-We are all figuring this out as we go, there are no rules of etiquette in place for working through a global pandemic.
+We are all figuring this out as we go.
+There are no rules of etiquette in place for working through a global pandemic.
 So take a deep breath and use the steps above to move forward.
 Most of us, if not all of us, have heard the saying, “The only constant in the world is change.”
-While I believe this current situation will pass and things will return to “normal,” we should use this moment to make sure we are as prepared as possible for the next unknown in our lives.
+While I believe this current situation will pass and things will return to “normal,” we should use this moment to make sure we are as prepared as possible for the subsequent unknown in our lives.